0100Light/nd035-c1-spring-boot-basics-project-starter/starter/cloudstorage/README.md

+# TODO
+- [x] You should inform the user with a success message after each operation (create/delete).
+At the moment, there's no message for the user that says something like "The File has been added to the list", etc.
+- [x] There's no button to download the file.
+Make sure to add it in the list item, perhaps close to the Delete button.
+Remember that the file should be downloaded locally when clicking the View (or Download) button.
+- [x] There's a problem with large files that makes the app crash.
+Please, follow the instructions above (in my comments) to tune the file size limit.
+- [ ] You should inform the user with a success message after each operation (create/edit/delete).
+At the moment, there's no message for the user that says something like "The Credential has been added to the list", etc.
+- [ ] Good job preventing users to create already used usernames.
+However, it's still possible to upload two files with the same name as you can see below.

 # To reviewer:
 - I've fixed the problems, the NoteTests file is created incidentally during the process and is deleted.
 Below is a screenshot of all tests passed.